Should VCs be investing in beauty brands?

 Megan Quinn, general partner at Spark Capital, said that the buying sprees are because the incumbents failed to innovate.
 “You have these enormous conglomerates who have these legacy brands that aren’t translating to millennials, to Gen Z, and need to acquire this direct-to-consumer company in order to stay relevant.”
 Quinn said that she is hoping to find a skincare brand to invest in.
 “The margins in the beauty and cosmetics industry have been very healthy.”

-Tanya Soman, a venture partner at 500 Startups, says that in addition to looking for younger demographics, stores are searching for technology to improve shopping visits.
+Tanya Soman, a venture partner at 500 Startups, says that in addition to looking for younger demographics, beauty shops are searching for technology to improve shopping visits.
 “Brick-and-mortar retailers have also been trying to re-engage customers by looking to technology as a solution in order to provide a high-value in-store experience.”

 Some VCs have already made investments.
 Sequoia Capital recently invested in Charlotte Tilbury and IVP has Glossier as a portfolio company.
 Polaris Partners invested in Living Proof, which was bought by Unilever.
 Several have invested in subscription services like Birchbox and Ipsy, although those are distribution platforms for other brands’ makeup samples, rather than original products.